remarkjs/remark-usage/readme.md

 Add `example.js` to the `Usage` section in a readme.

-Removes the current content between the heading containing the text “usage”, and the next heading of the same (or higher) depth, and replaces it with the example.
+Replaces the current content between the heading containing the text “usage” (configurable) and the next heading of the same (or higher) rank with the example.

-The example is run in Node.
+The example is run in Node.js.
+Make sure no side effects occur when running `example.js`.
-Line comments are parsed as Markdown.
+Line comments are parsed as markdown.
 Calls to `console.log()` are exposed as code blocks, containing the logged values (optionally with a language flag).

-It’s easiest to check out and compare [`example.js`][example-js] with the above [Usage][] section.
+It may help to compare [`example.js`][example-js] with the above [use][usage] section.

-*   Operate this from an npm package
-*   Make sure no side effects occur when running `example.js`

 You can ignore lines like so: